MarianBusila/CleanArchitecture/README.md

         public decimal Price { get; set; }
     ```

-    - using MediatR pipeline behaviour as described [here](https://timdows.com/projects/use-mediatr-with-fluentvalidation-in-the-asp-net-core-pipeline/) or using a nuget package like [MediatR.Extensions.FluentValidation.AspNetCore](https://github.com/GetoXs/MediatR.Extensions.FluentValidation.AspNetCore).
-EShopOnContainers uses this approach.
-The validators are defined on Commands  or Query objects in Application layer and a Domain exception is thrown which gets handled with an IExceptionFilter and a BadRequest response is produced
+    - using MediatR pipeline behaviour as described [here](https://code-maze.com/cqrs-mediatr-fluentvalidation/) and this is the one used in this repo.
+The validators are defined on Commands  or Query objects in Application layer and an exception is thrown which gets handled in a custom exception handler.

     - using [Fluent Validation with AspNetCore](https://docs.fluentvalidation.net/en/latest/aspnet.html).
-This approach is more generic since it does not require MediatR and this is the one used in this repo.
+This approach is more generic since it does not require MediatR.
 Note that if the WebApi layer is switched with another layer like a Console app, this validation will not work out of the box.
 So doing validation with Mediatr pipelines might be a better solution.
     Validation is implemented in the Application layer on the models bound by asp net core.
 When validation fails, a BadRequest response is sent using a ValidationProblemDetails model.
     ```json
     {